 Hose diameters and glassware

-Lily Pipe sizes
+Lily pipe sizes

-In summary, the following tubes are suitable for the respective tube sizes:
+All in all, the following tubes are suitable for the respective tube sizes:

 - 10 mm filter tubes: 9/12 mm hose